Learning to cook(G)-rated techniques for loving the ListView |

 Be aware: GetGroup() and GetGroupMember() are called often.
 They have to be fast.
 They cannot do database lookup or queries against DNS.
 They can do a couple of indexed lookups and that is all!

 Even then, the grouping on virtual lists will still hit limits.
-It works perfectly with 10,000 rows, works acceptibly with 50,000, but on my laptop, showing groups on virtual lists with more than 100,000 rows was not usable.
+It works perfectly with 10,000 rows, works acceptably with 50,000, but on my laptop, showing groups on virtual lists with more than 100,000 rows was not usable.
 It seems that in some situations (for example, while scrolling) the control runs through all the rows (or a good chunk of them), asking which group each row belongs to.
 It does this quickly, but running through a 100,000 rows still takes some time.

-One other problem is caused by the normal behavior of a grouped listview: when the user clicks a group header, the listview control selects all the members of that group.
+One other problem is caused by the normal behaviour of a grouped listview: when the user clicks a group header, the listview control selects all the members of that group.
 This is fine if the group has 100 or even 200 rows, but if the group has 20,000 items in it, it will select each one, triggering 20,000 SelectedIndexChanged events – which is a pain!

-Implementating this feature required the use of undocumented features.
+Implementing this feature required the use of undocumented features.
 That means there is no guarantee that it will continue working in later versions of Windows (or even on current versions).
 You have been warned.

 This needs a whole page to itself.